MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-in-all-vertical.md

 ### Step 1: Check All vertical setting
 1. Inline results for Graph Connector data sources are enabled by default.
 2. To verify the setting, open the Admin Center, go to **Search & Intelligence** > **Customizations** > **Verticals** and select the **All vertical**.
-3. In the “Manage Connection results” panel, ensure that the option “Show results inline” is selected and that the connections that you want to enable for the All vertical are checked.
+3. In the **Manage Connection results** panel, ensure that the option **Show results inline** is selected and that the connections that you want to enable for the All vertical are checked.

    :::image type="content" alt-text="This screenshot shows an example of managing merged search results in the All tab." source="./media/manage-inline-connection-results.png" lightbox="./media/manage-inline-connection-results.png":::